sglavoie/uol-grades-calculator/docs/introduction.rst

 Module taken
 ............

-This means we define a module score between `0` and `100`, both being inclusive values.
+This means we define a module score between `0` and `100`, both being inclusive values, for a module for which an official grade was confirmed by the university.

 .. code-block:: yaml